Injuries Caused by Exploding E-Cigarettes on the Rise

 We Can Help

 If you have been injured by a potentially defective e-cigarette, trust an experienced, compassionate Connecticut E-Cigarette Lawyer who will stand by your side.
-Let Carter Mario Injury Lawyers protect your rights—and fight to secure full, fair compensation for your losses.
+Let Carter Mario Law Firm protect your rights—and fight to secure full, fair compensation for your losses.
 Just call (203) 876-2711 today.
 You can also submit a FREE Initial Consultation Form online.

 The Carter Mario team offers decades of combined legal experience—as well as 24/7 access to our compassionate attorneys.
 With Carter Mario, you don’t owe any attorneys’ fees unless we recover on your behalf.
 It’s that simple.
 Call (203) 876-2711 to find out what Carter Mario can do for you.